yawlhead91/build-tools/README.md

 # Build Tools

+This package makes it easy to develop web applications that use the latest ES6 syntax.
+It can also work for smaller projects like libraries and NPM packages.
-A set of CLI commands to quickly version, package, and compile your projects.
+It does this by exposing a small set of easy-to-use CLI commands to quickly compile files, test, deploy, and even create releases for your entire project.

 ## Benefits

 * Compiles all JS files using [Browserify](https://github.com/substack/node-browserify)
-* Transpiles all files using [Babel](https://github.com/babel/babel) to support latest ES code
+* Transpiles all files with latest ES6 code via [Babel](https://github.com/babel/babel)
 * Supports [SASS](http://sass-lang.com/) files (.scss)
 * Includes a built-in node server that allows for optional middleware
 * Full Git and NPM integration; Packages projects by creating git version tags, pushing to master branch, and versioning your project as a NPM package